 When my company recently moved premises, we found a great plot of land.
 Previously a farm, it had plenty of space for our expanding business, lots of storage and plenty of space for a new purpose built office.
 The problem was that the BT Broadband connection was a maximum of 1.2MB due to the distance from the Exchange, which was never going to be suitable for 8 users checking email and carrying out their daily activities.
+We needed an alternative, and the alternative was to use 4G as business internet solution.

 Like most businesses, our company had grown use to high-speed internet so we needed to find an alternative to the poor-quality speeds provided by the BT infrastructure.
 Satellite Internet was an expensive and slow option, so we turned to 4G for options.